The Red Necklace: Plot

 Têtu's friend, Monsieur Cordell, arranges for Yann to stay with Henry and Juliette Laxton in London, who happen to be Sido's maternal aunt and uncle.
-Têtu also tells Cordell that Kalliovski is actually a former Russian gypsy and secretly Yann's father; he was obsessed with Yann's mother Anis, who was working with Têtu and Topolain in circus.
-The trio eventually fled to escape his wrath but he tracked them down and murdered her after she rejected him.
+Têtu reveals to Cordell that Kalliovski is actually Yann's biological father.
+Many years ago when he and Topolain worked in a circus with Yann's mother, Anis, Kalliovski had become obsessed with her but murdered her after she rejected him.

 While trying to get Yann to safety, Têtu is shot by Kalliovski's henchman, Milkeye, while Yann is smuggled out of the country by Cordell and Mr Tull.

 Despite the Laxtons' kindness to him, Yann is unhappy and homesick.
 After attempting to run away, he rescues a poor but eccentric actor named Mr Trippen from being robbed by throwing his voice to distract the thugs.
-Mr. Laxton apologises to Yann and employs Trippen as his new tutor.
-As Yann grows older he successfully adapts to English society but seems to have lost his gift to throw his voice and read minds.
-He becomes keen to learn about Têtu's telekinetic abilities, known as the 'threads of light'.
-One day, he meets a family of gypsies: Talo Cooper, his wife Orlenda, and his grandfather, Tobias.
-After Orlenda reads his fortune, Tobias successfully teaches Yann how to see and control the threads of light and gives him a magic talisman.
-Yann also receives news from Cordell that Têtu is alive.
-At the same time, the body of an old acquaintance of the Marquis is found by the Thames, and Yann suspects Kalliovski after Cordell notices his necklace around the victim's neck.
-Yann and the Laxton's also learn that Kalliovski intends on making Sido his bride, prompting Yann to return to France and rescue her.
+Mr. Laxton eventually apologises to Yann and employs Trippen as his new tutor.

 During Yann's absence, the political situation in France worsens with the impending threat of The French Revolution.
-Maître Tardieu, the Marquis' lawyer visits him one day warning him that he is bankrupt, and delivers a letter from Kalliovski demanding him to repay his debts, and asking for Sido's hand in marriage.
-The Marquis initially refuses until he is threatened with a cryptic warning: Remember your wife.
+Maître Tardieu, the Marquis' lawyer visits him one day warning him that he is bankrupt, and delivers a letter from Kalliovski demanding him to repay his debts, while also asking for Sido's hand in marriage.
+The Marquis initially refuses until he is threatened with a cryptic warning: "Remember your wife."
 Unwilling to suffer Kalliovski's wrath, he reluctantly agrees.
-Sido is understandably horrified by this arrangement, but is powerless to against both Kalliovski and the Marquis' wishes.
+Sido is understandably horrified by this arrangement, but is powerless to defy both Kalliovski and the Marquis.